-Comprehensive policies cover the cost of scratched paint, but it's not always worth it to file a claim.
+Comprehensive policies cover scratched paint, but it's not always worth filing a claim.

-If your car’s been keyed, fixing the cosmetic damage could cost you hundreds or more if the scratch goes down to the metal.
-And while comprehensive car insurance covers vandalism, there’s no point filing a claim if your deductible costs more than the damage.
+If someone keyed your car, fixing the cosmetic damage could cost you hundreds of dollars if the scratch goes down to the metal.
+On the other hand, there’s no point in filing a claim if your deductible costs more than the cost of repairs.

 Will my insurance premiums go up if I make a claim?

 Possibly, though rate increases after comprehensive claims tend to be much smaller than rate increases after a collision.
 However, the effect could be far worse if you’ve made another claim within the past year or two, since consecutive claims have a greater impact.

 If you’re debating whether or not to file a claim, call your insurance provider and ask how your rates will be affected.